vectara/vectara-ingest/crawlers/CRAWLERS.md

   ]
   days_past: 90
   delay: 1
-  extraction: pdf           # pdf or html
+  extraction: playwright           # pdf or playwright
 ```

 The RSS crawler can be used to crawl URLs listed in RSS feeds such as on news sites.
 In the example above, the rss_crawler is configured to crawl various newsfeeds from the BBC.